Obarun/66/doc/66-shutdown.md

 - **-c**: cancel a planned shutdown.
 Can only cancel the effect of a previous call to *shutdown* with a time argument that was not *now*.
 This cannot be used to interrupt a shutdown sequence that has already started.

 ## Notes

-The *66-shutdown* binary is not meant to be called directly.
-It should always be referenced by the shutdown skeleton file installed by default at `%%skel%%`.
-The binary **should be copied** or **symlinked** into the binary directory of the system.

 The **-f** and **-F** exist for compatibility reasons.
 The LSB sepcification says they are used to advise the system to skip or enforce a `fsck` after rebooting.
 But they are only advisory and for decades now systems have used other methods of evaluating whether they should perform filesystem checks so these options are largely obsolete nowadays.